The singularity is coming. Let’s steer clear of sci-fi horror stories.

 “At one point, when a woman searched for a job on Google (vs a man), the woman was getting results for less high level and worse paid jobs, reinforcing an existing culture,” Ringnes explains.

-“She’s been a really important voice in inspiring women, helping them to let go of the fear of technology and lean in to understand it,” says Ringnes.
+“She’s been a really important voice in inspiring women in technology, helping them to let go of fear and lean in,” says Ringnes.

 The entrepreneur also shines a light on Christine Spiten, who co-founded Blueye Robotics, the company behind the awesome underwater drones we told you about last year, and on Anita Schjøll Brede, who attended Singularity University before her.